Bad Kids Go to Hell: Cast

+Reception

 Sequel

 A sequel originally titled Bad Kids Go 2 Hell, now called Bad Kids of Crestview Academy, was released in theaters on January 13, 2017.
 The sequel features returning cast members like Cameron Deane Stewart and Ben Browder, along with new cast members like Drake Bell and Sammi Hanratty.
 Judd Nelson was replaced by Sean Astin as Headmaster Nash.